Renown Pictures are delighted to present

 STARS ON PARADE (1936)

 Made at Cricklewood Studios in North London it stars Syd Harrison, Max Harrison and Pat O’Brien.
+Directed by: Oswald Mitchell.
 This film features some of Britain’s finest variety acts including Arthur Lucan and Kitty McShane, Robb Wilton, Albert Whelan, Navarre, Mabel Constanduros and Jimmy James.

 MUSIC HALL GREATS: TELL ME ANOTHER